Leadership Team

 Dimitra Tarasi

-Dimitra is based in the School of Chemical and Environmental Engineering.
-Her PhD investigates how the present-day atmosphere is influenced by fire emissions from boreal forests and peatlands and explores how the future of the climate system will be impacted by the changing wildfire regimes at high northern latitudes.
-Her research, as part of the AXA research program (AXA Chair in Wildfires and Climate), focuses on developing a peatland and thawing permafrost burning modelling capability for the current Earth System Models.
+Dimitra is based in the School of Chemical and Environmental Engineering at TUC.
+Her PhD (funded by AXA) investigates how the present-day atmosphere is influenced by fire emissions from boreal forests and peatlands and explores how the future of the climate system will be impacted by the changing wildfire regimes at high northern latitudes..
+Read more…

 Email: dtarasi@isc.tuc.gr